VT-NLP/Incremental_Prompting/README.md

 The script will generate preprocessed files under the corresponding dataset directory.

 ### Training & Evaluation
-- First create a directory`./logs/` which will stored the model checkpoints.
+- First create a directory`./logs/` which will stored the model checkpoints, and `./log/ which will stored log files.
 - Run the following script to start training.
 The script will also periodically evaluate the model on dev and test set.
 ```
 python run.py